hossainsafwan/AndroidFundamentals/BroadcastReceivers.md

 ## What is a Broadcast Receiver?

-A broadcast receiver is a compoent which allows the system to notify the application of a broadcast without the application running.
+A broadcast receiver is a component which allows the system to notify the application of a broadcast without the application running.
 Applications can also send broadcasts to let other apps in the system know of a particular event occurring.
 Although broadcast receivers don't display a user interface, they may create a status bar notification to alert the user when a broadcast event occurs